 Maximum Household Income

-*Eligibility is also based on condition of home and estimated cost of addressing lead hazards
+*Eligibility is also based on the condition of your home and estimated cost of addressing lead hazards

 In addition, consideration will be given to families meeting the following criteria: